jeffpar/pcjs.v1/_posts/2017-10-13-corporations-are-crappy-archivists.md

 And Visual Studio 2003's MSDN Library was no better.

 ![Screenshot of Microsoft Visual Studio 2003 MSDN Library](/blog/images/winxp-vs2003-msdn.jpg)

+I wasn't alone in my frustration either.
+Even Michal, who had dug up the KB articles originally, couldn't find them again.
+He did eventually find Q12230 in the MSDN Library, January 2000 (DVD edition), but only after much trial-and-error.
+He had expected older MSDN libraries to contain the article as well, but they didn't.
+He also theorized that the reason Q46369 had disappeared was because it was flagged (incorrectly) as an "OS/2" article, and Microsoft may have decided to expunge everything OS/2-related at some point.

 It wasn't until I tried some old Microsoft Programmer's Library CD-ROMs, circa 1991, that I finally had success.
 Using the "[Microsoft Programmer's Library 1.03](/pubs/pc/reference/microsoft/mspl13/)" CD-ROM and searching within